 Each project runs under the umbrella of PEG, with PEG providing oversight, insurance, and a legal entity for banking, making grant applications and other administrative functions.
 We are always interested in new projects: if you have an idea for a project that promotes sustainability on the Woy Woy Peninsula, please get in touch.

-In 2018 Central Coast Council took back management of the Woy Woy Environment Centre hall directly.
-PEG now simply hires the venue when we need it.
+In 2018 Central Coast Council took back management of the Woy Woy Environment Centre.

 PEG would like to thank our accountants HC Partners for their support.